 I actually bought Making Sense of Affiliate Marketing before I bought Elite Blog Academy, but I didn’t truly implement everything from it until I was taking Elite Blog Academy.

-It’s all about the affiliate marketing as you might’ve guessed.
+It’s all about affiliate marketing, as you might’ve guessed.
 And while Ruth Soukup, the creator of Elite Blog Academy does go into affiliate marketing it’s not the one of her main income strategies.
 Michelle from Making Sense of Cents on the other hand earns over $50,000 a month from affiliate marketing.

 Michelle knows what she’s doing and she has a great course to teach you how you can start earning money with affiliate marketing.